Academics » Graduate Admissions

 Thank you for your interest in our graduate program.
 All the basic information you need to complete an application to the NMSU graduate astronomy program is available on this web site and at NMSU Graduate Admissions, and the NMSU Graduate School Catalog is available online here.

-Please note that our admissions materials have recently transitioned from paper to electronic format.
+Please note that our admissions materials have transitioned from paper to electronic format.
 The electronic version is available for use in Fall 2014 admissions.
 This includes both uploading of application forms, statements, unofficial transcripts and GRE scores, etc. and letters of recommendation.

 Contact and Correspondence